apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 <a name="vision"></a>
 ## Vision
 When the last election saw a resounding rejection of Vision, reducing them from a council majority to zero seats, there was speculation that the party was done.
-However, it seems some are still loyal to the Vision – at least, loyal enough to make use of the once-powerful party’s remaining funds and contact lists to give things a real college try.
+However, it seems some are still loyal to the Vision – at least, loyal enough to make use of the once-powerful party’s remaining funds and contact lists to give things another go.

 Honestly, I’m not sure what to make of Vision’s campaign.
 On paper they have a reasonable urbanist-left platform – similar to Forward Together’s – and the party has name recognition, so it seems like their candidates could be electable.
 So far, though, they just don’t seem to have much in the way of momentum, endorsements, buzz, or… anything.